Food Business Registration

 Food Safety Programs

-• A food safety program is a written plan that outlines what a food premises does to ensure that the food it sells is safe for human consumption.
+A food safety program is a written plan that outlines what a food premises does to ensure that the food it sells is safe for human consumption.
 They are a mandated requirement for all Class 1 and Class 2 business and are an important tool for helping a business that handles, processes or sells potentially hazardous foods to maintain safe food handling practices and protects the health of the public.

-Council will determine your food act classification based on the food safety risk of the type of foods you handle.
+Council will determine your Food Act classification based on the food safety risk of the type of foods you handle.

+Class 1 food businesses must have a food safety program which has been developed by/for the business.
+Class 1 food businesses cannot use a standard food safety program template.
 Class 1 food safety plans are tailored to take into account the food handling activities at the premises.
-A Department of Health approved auditor must conduct an annual audit of the food safety program to determine adequacy and compliance.
+A Department of Health & Human Services approved auditor must conduct an annual audit of the food safety program to determine adequacy and compliance.

 Food Safety Supervisors